James Buchanan Fellowship

 To introduce early-career scholars to the Austrian, Virginia, and Bloomington schools of political economy.

-Applications are currently closed.
-Applications for the 2025-2026 academic year will open in the Fall of 2025.
+Applications for the 2025-2026 academic year are due April 15, 2025.

 Application review will begin after the deadline and we anticipate decisions will begin to be announced approximately ten to twelve weeks after the deadline.